How to always enable Java 6 with Firefox 18

 - User Agent: Mozilla/5.0 (Windows NT 5.2; rv:19.0) Gecko/20100101 Firefox/19.0

 you could set extensions.blocklist.enabled to false, but use it at your own risk...

 Modified by philipp

-This article walks you through how to enable Java again -- note that we don't recommend this due to the many security risks (this week new threats were revealed again): How to enable Java if it's been blocked
+This article walks you through how to enable Java again -- note that we don't recommend this due to the many security risks (this week new threats were revealed again): How to allow Java on trusted sites

 Hope this helps!

 Is this the Firefox window that the Java plugin is blocked or is this the security pop-up from Java asking for permission?